Stroke exercises can help patients regain mobility and strength in the body.

 Move your arms back to center and slowly repeat 10 times.

-From a seated position, prop yourself up on your affected arm about one foot away from your body.
-Then lean into it.
+From a seated position, gently prop yourself up on your affected arm about one foot away from your body.
+Then gently lean into it.
+You should feel a mild stretch on your affected side.

-If it feels good, feel the stretch for 10 seconds or so.
-And if it doesn’t feel good, stop the stretch immediately.
+If it doesn’t feel good, stop the stretch immediately.

 Place a water bottle on a table and push it across the table using the back of your affected wrist.
 Try your best to avoid hiking your shoulder up.